tomhuang12/awesome-k8s-resources/readme.md

 - [Troubleshooting Kubernetes deployments](https://learnk8s.io/a/troubleshooting-kubernetes.pdf) - A flow chart to troubleshoot a kubernetes deployment in case of issues
  - [Vertical Pod Autoscaling: The Definitive Guide](https://povilasv.me/vertical-pod-autoscaling-the-definitive-guide/) - An in-depth explanation on Kubernetes VPA: what it is, how it works, how to use it and which limitations it has.
 - [Writing Your First Kubernetes Operator](https://medium.com/faun/writing-your-first-kubernetes-operator-8f3df4453234) - In this article, we’ll see how to build and deploy your first Kubernetes Operator using the Operator SDK.
+- [Kubernetes Concepts: Deep Dive](https://dev.to/idanref/kubernetes-concepts-deep-dive-50en) - A comprehensive Kubernetes learning resource that will teach you the most important principles of the system, from basic to advanced topics.

 ### Blogs and Videos
 - [10 most common mistakes using kubernetes](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/) - Common pitfalls and how to avoid them.